-“Three Cup Chicken” is a literal translation of San Bei Ji (三杯鸡).
-Taiwanese love the dish immensely and have created so many variations of it using either seafood or other meat.
+“Three Cup Chicken” is a literal translation of 'San Bei Ji (三杯鸡)'.
+Taiwanese love the dish immensely and have created so many variations of it using either seafood or other types of meat.

-I have chosen to use sweet basil instead of Thai basil in my dish.
+I have chosen to use sweet basil instead of Thai basil in this dish.
 Choose the latter if you want to stay close to the authentic recipe.
 Either way, the smell of basil will add so much fragrance to the dish.
 Another element which makes Three Cup Chicken really memorable is the spiciness.
 It is not overpowering but definitely enough to tickle your taste buds.
 I usually use fresh chillies but sometimes, dried chillies are used too.

 The recipe is rather simple, which is why I enjoy cooking this dish after a long day at work.
 Extremely fast and definitely no fuss!
-Serve San Bei Ji with some warm white rice.
+Serve 'San Bei Ji' with some warm white rice.
 Let me know if you enjoyed this recipe by uploading your food snap below, or if you have adapted it in your own way.
 I would love to hear your experience.

 Three Cup Chicken is also known as: 三杯鸡San Bei Ji

 Heat sesame oil over medium heat.
 Sauté garlic and ginger until fragrant.

 Then add chicken pieces with skin facing down.
 Allow skin to brown before turning them over.